LeonChen7/mesa_example_rumormill/README.md

 The model is adapted from the NetLogo Rumor Mill model by Uri Wilensky (1999).

+**Key Enhancement**: This implementation adds a `rumor_spread_chance` parameter that controls the probability of successful rumor transmission.
+This allows exploring how transmission uncertainty affects rumor spread dynamics, compared to the deterministic spreading in the original NetLogo model.

 ## How It Works

 Agents are placed on a grid.
 Some agents start knowing a rumor (red), others don't (blue).

-Each step:
+Each simulation step:
+1. All per-step counters are reset
-- Agents who know the rumor tell one random neighbor
+2. Each agent who knows the rumor tells one random neighbor
+3. The neighbor hears the rumor (counter increments)
-- The rumor spreads with a configurable probability
+4. The neighbor learns the rumor with probability `rumor_spread_chance`
-- The simulation tracks how the rumor propagates through the population
+5. Data is collected tracking spread metrics

+Key distinction: Agents can **hear** the rumor multiple times, but only **learn** it once (when they first successfully receive it based on the spread chance)

 ## Installation